pokitdok/apidocs-v4/source/includes/_raw_x12_support.md

 ## Supported Content-Type and Accept header values

 The X12 APIs currently support three different mime type values that may be provided in the Content-Type and Accept header values to control the input and output data format.

-An additional Accept header value to control the output data format is `application/vnd.pokitdok.v4+x12-segments-json`.
+A fourth `Accept` header value of `application/vnd.pokitdok.v4+x12-segments-json` is also available to control the output data format.

 ### application/json